appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/json-web-tokens-jwt.md

 **JSON Web Tokens** (JWT) can be accessed as part of [OpenID Connect (OIDC),](openid-connect-oidc/) available **only** in the [**business edition**](https://www.appsmith.com/pricing) for **self-hosted instances**.
 :::

-## How to Use JSON Web Tokens in Appsmith
+## How to use JSON web tokens in Appsmith

 Let’s take an example.
 You have integrated your Single Sign On(SSO) provider with Appsmith using [_OpenID Connect_](openid-connect-oidc/).
 You are using Appsmith to log in and your SSO provider to authenticate the request.